GameHackingBook/GameHackingCode/README.md

 # Usage
 You may need to grab [this redistributable package from Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=5555) to run the binaries if you don't have Visual Studio.
 If you get errors about loading fonts or map, move [arial.ttf](https://github.com/GameHackingBook/GameHackingExamples/blob/master/arial.ttf) and [game.map](https://github.com/GameHackingBook/GameHackingExamples/blob/master/game.map) into the same directory as the binary and try again.

+If you for saome reason want to use the debug binaries, you will have to have the debug redistributable installed.
+This comes with Visual Studio 2010, and you can also find the stand-alone DLLs online.
+If this give you trouble, I'd recommend either sticking to the release binaries, or compiling on your local version of Visual studio given the compile steps above.